Who has developed the Exam?

 Echocardiography machines

 The examiners will provide echo machines for the candidates to use, if they wish.
 These machines will be GE Vivid IQ machines.
 Please inform the CSAG committee if you wish to bring your own machine to the examination.
 If you are unable to provide your own machine, but would prefer to use a machine from a different manufacturer, please inform the CSAG committee as soon as possible and we will do our best to accommodate for this.
+Please note that it is expected that any machines provided by the candidates will be of sufficient quality to provide diagnostic images for assessment.
+Any machines provided by the candidates will need to remain available for the full half day (morning or afternoon) of the examination, should images need to be reviewed.
+All other equipment (clippers, gel, ECG pads, echo tables etc) will be provided.

 Assessment and Pass Marks